UL HPC School - December 2020

 |8||Advanced distributed computing with Python||E. Kieffer||1h00|

 Overview and Challenges of the UL HPC Facility at the EuroHPC Horizon (PDF), by Dr. S. Varrette

 User Environment and Data management (PDF), by S. Peter

 All sessions will take place on Webex – invitation links will be provided to registered participants.

 All tutorials proposed as practical sessions will be available on GitHub.

-Due to the COVID restrictions, the ULHPC School will be performed REMOTELY through WebEx sessions.
+Due to the COVID restrictions, the ULHPC School was performed REMOTELY through WebEx sessions.

-Access to the sessions will be provided to registered participants, together with a link to access a dedicated Slack workspace we will use for live support suring the session.
+Access to the sessions will be provided to registered participants, together with a link to access a dedicated Slack workspace we will use for live support during the session.